Vuyi736/Amazon_Sales/README.md

 ## Insights
 - Due to the nature of the data, we are unable to tell if the discounts were only for a specific season, thus, we cannot determine if our revenue is high or low.
-- The overall rating given is 4.09 which is shows that customers are satisfied with our products.
+- The overall rating given is 4.09 which shows that customers are satisfied with our products.

 ## Recommendations
 Based on the analysis, we recommend the following: